 about once a week.
 She still looks quite stunning.
 I have a self-contained studio apartment at my villa.
 At the bottom of the pool is the outline of an F-1 car with Mansells big red 5 on the front.”

-Our thanks to Keith and all the correspondents on this subject.
-Meanwhile, does anyone have any more photos, ideally in colour?
-Cars sponsored by Radio London raced at a number of events during 1965-1967 at Snetterton,
+Our thanks to Keith, Derek, Dave and all the correspondents on this subject.
+Meanwhile, does anyone have any more photos from the sixties, ideally in colour?
+Cars sponsored by Radio London raced at a number of events during

-Silverstone, Mallory Park, Oulton Park and Brands Hatch.
+1965-1967 at Snetterton, Silverstone, Mallory Park, Oulton Park and Brands Hatch.
 The station also promoted Radio London Trophy meetings at Brands Hatch on 19th June 1966 and 18th June 1967 (see programme, right above).
-A large numbers of pop
+A large